pivotal-anz/concourse-intro/ContinuousIntegration.md

 # Continuous Integration

-Firtly it should be noted that Concourse is nt a CI tool, out-of-the-box.
+Firstly it should be noted that Concourse is _not_ a dedicated CI tool.
-It defines flows and a CI pipeline is simply one possible flow.
+It defines generic flows and a CI pipeline is simply one possible flow.
 As such you must roll-your-own.

 ## Docker Images